-With the Robin app for Teams, you can see which spaces are free and receive timely flexible desks and/or room notifications without having to switch between apps.
+With the Robin app for Teams, you can easily see who is in the office that week and choose to join teammates, which spaces are free, and receive timely flexible desks and/or room notifications without having to switch between apps.

 Add Robin to Teams

 MS Teams allows you to highlight and install applications on the behalf of your users.
 Follow the steps below to manage the app's setup policies.
 For more context please see Microsoft’s documentation: Manage app setup policies in Microsoft Teams - Microsoft Teams

 - Select Add to install the application.

 - From the MS Teams admin console, navigate to Teams apps > Setup policies.
 Then edit the default "Global (Org-wide default)" policy or create a new one if you wish to restrict the installation to specific users/groups.